suraj1kc/JavaScript-for-Beginners/readme.md

 4. List three types of logical operators.
 5. What is operator precedence?
 6. How do you use the spread operator?
+7. Explain types of operator in JS?
+Explain in detail.
+(Spring 2024, Q12)
+8. Explain types of JavaScript operators in detail.
+Use examples to demonstrate.
+(Model Question, Q15)

 ---